joeriBouwman25/PWA-Foodscanner/README.md

 ]
 `

-When the service worker is installed it will fetch the requests send on the page and put this in the cache storage, the service worker will do this everytime so the latest version of the page is saved.
-Then it will check if the worker can render the page from the cached files or need to render it from fetch.
-When the user has no internet connection it will still be able to render visited pages because these pages are saved in the cache storage.
+When the service worker is installed it will fetch the requests send on the page and put this in the `html-cache`, the service worker will do this everytime so the latest version of the page is saved.
+Then it will check if the worker can render the page from `html-cache` or need to render it from fetch.
+When the user has no internet connection he or she will still be able to render visited pages because these pages are saved in `html-cache`.

-If the user lands on a page its never been before without internet the service worker will render a static offline page that we saved on the service worker install.
+If the user has no internet and lands on a page he or she has never visited before, the service worker will render a static offline page from `core-cache` that we saved on the service worker install.

 ### Packages